 Materials such as chicken wire, stucco mesh, wire screening, expanded metal, fence wire or fiberglass cloth should never be used as primary reinforcement because their properties are too variable or they are not sufficiently strong.
 You cannot rely on these materials.

-Reinforcing material can be thought of as being like a spring that stretches more when more load is applied to it.
+You can think of reinforcing material as being like a spring that stretches more when you apply more load to it.
 The weight of the concrete slab is what drives the bending, and the more strands of steel

 reinforcing used, the lower the load each individual strand of steel feels.